 On Saturday 13 February, a Ngāti Maniapoto war party led by Wetere Te Rerenga shattered this illusion of safety when they attacked Pukearuhe.
 Two soldiers were killed on the beach nearby.
 At the redoubt itself, Lieutenant Bamber Gascoigne was killed along with his wife and three children.

 In the early evening the Wesleyan missionary John Whiteley approached Pukearuhe on horseback during one of his regular visits to outlying military settlements.
 He was seen by Te Rerenga’s war party, who shouted at him to go back.
 According to some accounts Whiteley refused, claiming that his place ‘was here for my children are doing evil’.
 A voice then called out, ‘Kahore e tangi nga tikaokao mate’ (Dead cocks do not crow).
-The first shot took out his horse.
+The first shot felled his horse.
 The coroner later reported that Whiteley was shot five times and received several tomahawk blows to his eyes.

 Fearing that the Kīngitanga had taken up arms in support of the south Taranaki leader Tītokowaru, the colonial government put New Plymouth on a war footing.
 But there were no further attacks and the scare soon passed.